bodrovis/RadiantScroller/README.md

 # jQuery RadiantScroller plugin

 This is a jQuery plugin that allows to create responsive scrollers (carousels) with grid and simple horizontal layouts.
+RadiantScroller can be cuztomized with the variety of options and some API methods are also available.

 ## Demos